xlladdins/xll/README.md

 is specified in add-in arguments as `XLL_HANDLEX`.

 To access a handle use `xll::handle<T> h(handle);`.
-This converts  `HANDLEX handle` to a pointer an ensures it was created as described above.
+This converts  `HANDLEX handle` to a pointer and ensures it was previously created as described above.
 If the handle is not found the pointer is set to `nullptr`.

 The `xll::handle` class has a member function `operator->()` so